Estuarine whiting

-The estuarine whiting, Sillago vincenti (also known as Vincent's whiting), is a species of benthic inshore marine fish of the smelt-whiting family, Sillaginidae.
+The estuarine whiting (Sillago vincenti), also known as Vincent's whiting, is a species of benthic inshore marine fish of the smelt-whiting family, Sillaginidae.
 The estuarine whiting is very similar in appearance to the northern whiting, Sillago sihama, and as such was mistaken for the latter until 1980, when R.J.
 McKay identified the species based primarily on swimbladder morphology.
 The estuarine whiting is distributed along both the east and west coasts of India, primarily inhabiting the muddy substrates of estuaries.
 The species is locally important to fisheries in India, and is recognized as having aquaculture potential.

 Taxonomy and naming

-The estuarine whiting is one of 29 species in the genus Sillago, which is one of three genera of the smelt whiting family Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidea.
+The estuarine whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first scientifically described by Roland McKay of the Queensland Museum in 1980, who was the first to recognize it as a distinct species from the anatomically similar S. sihama.
 McKay designated a specimen collected in 1965 from Mandapam Camp in India to be the holotype.
 It is commonly known as the estuarine whiting in reference to its preferred habitat, as well as Vincent's whiting in relation to its specific name.
 In India it is also referred to as 'Kalimeen'.